-I probably would not have invented such a creation had it not been for Susan V. from Fatfree Vegan Kitchen who is running a contest called Vegetable Love.
-The rules of the contest are to concoct a healthy valentine dish with at least two vegetables, thus the carrots and celery.
+I probably would not have invented such a creation had it not been for Susan V. from Fatfree Vegan Kitchen who was running a contest called Vegetable Love.
+The rules of the contest were to concoct a healthy valentine dish with at least two vegetables—thus the carrots and celery.

 Chocolate is said to be healthy in small amounts, as is whole wheat flour, walnuts, and lemon juice.

 But beware, this romantic treat tastes very decadent, and it is advisable to restrain yourself from second helpings.

 - 3/4 cup maple syrup

 - 2 tsp. baking soda

 - 1 tsp. salt